Last updated 9/21/2023.

-Anytime you visit a webpage or use an internet-powered application, you are engaging with the end result of a software engineer’s work.
+Anytime you visit a webpage or use an internet-powered application, you’re engaging with the end result of a software engineer’s work.
 To help you learn more about careers in software development, this article will cover the following topics:

 What Does a Software Engineer Do & Types of Software Engineers

 The software engineering field is broad.
 Developers have different sets of technical expertise, from building computer information systems to maintaining network security to creating customer-facing web pages.